iPieter/RobBERT/README.md

 \* *Note that several evaluations use RobBERT-v1, and that the second and improved RobBERT-v2 outperforms this first model on everything we tested*

 *(Also note that this list is not exhaustive.
 If you used RobBERT for your application, we are happy to know about it!
 Send us a mail, or add it yourself to this list by sending a pull request with the edit!)*

+To use the RobBERT model using [HuggingFace transformers](https://huggingface.co/transformers/), use the name `pdelobelle/robbert-v2-dutch-base`.

 More in-depth information about RobBERT can be found in our [blog post](https://people.cs.kuleuven.be/~pieter.delobelle/robbert/) and in [our paper](https://arxiv.org/abs/2001.06286).